jeefy/booty/README.md

   booty [flags]

 Flags:
-      --architecture string     Architecture to use for the iPXE server (default "amd64") --channel string          Flatcar channel to look for updates (default "stable") --dataDir string          Directory to store stateful data (default "/data") --debug                   Enable debug logging -h, --help                    help for booty
+      --coreOSArchitecture string    Architecture to use for CoreOS downloads (default "x86_64") --coreOSChannel string         CoreOS channel to look for updates (default "stable") --dataDir string               Directory to store stateful data (default "/data") --debug                        Enable debug logging
+      --flatcarArchitecture string   Architecture to use for the Flatcar downloads (default "amd64") --flatcarChannel string        Flatcar channel to look for updates (default "stable") -h, --help                         help for booty
-      --httpPort int            Port to use for the HTTP server (default 8080) --serverIP string         IP address that clients can connect to (default "127.0.0.1") --serverHttpPort int      Port to use for the client HTTP connection (default "80) --joinString string       The kubeadm join string to use to auto-join to a K8s cluster (kubeadm join 192.168.1.10:6443 --token TOKEN --discovery-token-ca-cert-hash sha256:SHA_HASH (default "")
+      --httpPort int                 Port to use for the HTTP server (default 8080) --joinString string            The kubeadm join string to use to auto-join to a K8s cluster (kubeadm join 192.168.1.10:6443 --token TOKEN --discovery-token-ca-cert-hash sha256:SHA_HASH
-      --updateSchedule string   Cron schedule to use for cleaning up cache files (default "* */1 * * *")
+      --serverHttpPort int           Alternative HTTP port to use for clients (default 80) --serverIP string              IP address that clients can connect to (default "127.0.0.1") --updateSchedule string        Cron schedule to use for cleaning up cache files (default "*/5 * * * *")
 ```

 ## Features

-* (i)PXE boot into the latest Flatcar-Linux
+* (i)PXE boot into the latest Flatcar-Linux or CoreOS
 * MAC address based hostnames
-* Automatic conversion of Container Linux Config to Ignition JSON
+* Automatic conversion of Butane YAML to Ignition JSON
+  * Variable injection in Butane/Ignition
 * JSON "Hardware Database" (Containing boot-time config data)
-* Automatic updates retrieved from Flatcar-Linux
+* Automatic updates retrieved from Flatcar-Linux and CoreOS
 * Automatic drain/reboot of nodes (in conjunction with [Kured](https://github.com/weaveworks/kured))
 * Web UI to add/edit/remove hosts
 * Unrecognized MAC addresses go into the brig (boot loop till the MAC is registered)
-* Support for different operating systems per machine
+* Support for different operating systems and ignition files per machine
+* **EXPERIMENTAL**: Support for per-ostree images per machine (in conjunction with ignition rebase scripts)

 ## Examples